The Society of the Friends of Hellenism is formed by Mr. Nicholas Spillios, who is also its first president.

 The Rev. Ioannis Stylianos Kaoukakis is appointed as the ninth full-time parish priest; he is one of the first graduates of the Patriarchal Toronto Orthodox Theological Academy.
 He serves the Community until July 2016.

 The Rev. Charalambos Tzintis is appointed as the tenth full-time parish priest.
+He serves the Community until September 2018.

 Dr. George Georgiou, a professor of Educational Psychology at the University of Alberta is appointed cantor-primus (protopsaltis) of the Church.
 He studied byzantine music under the guidance of Petros Petrou, who was himself a student of the Archon Protopsaltis of the Ecumenical Patriarchate of Constantinople, Mr. Thrasyvoulos Stanitsas.
 Dr. G. Georgiou received his diploma in Byzantine Music with distinction from the Music School of Athens.
 He will serve the Church as its cantor-primus until October 2018.